cssnr/link-extractor/README.md

 *   Quick Filter URLs with a regular expression
 *   Quick Filter links by a saved regular expressions
 *   Automatic Dark/Light mode based on browser setting
-*   Keyboard Shortcuts for Copying Links or Domains
+*   Keyboard Shortcuts for Copying Links and/or Domains

 [![Screenshot of Links and Popup](https://repository-images.githubusercontent.com/707614074/7807bbb5-ec14-4fae-85d8-e3252a460cff)](https://github.com/cssnr/link-extractor)